Posted by Jessica Petersen on Feb 4, 2014

 Then came the part that required patience: drying.
 Every day, we looked at the clay objects and turned them over so they’d dry evenly.
 Okay, it was more than once a day.
 I waited three days, but they might have been ready after two.

 Finally, we could paint!
 I used Koi watercolors and a couple of very fine brushes.
 I started with a line straight down the middle and worked outward.
-In hickory stripe-patterned fabric, the blue lines are wider than the white ones, something I learned the hard way on a project I’ll be posting soon.
+In hickory stripe-patterned fabric, the blue lines are wider than the white ones, something I learned the hard way when I was making a felt engineer hat for the Little Engineer’s favorite stuffed animal, Meerkat.
 Still, I had to make the blue lines as thin as possible to allow for adding to them to make them straighter.
-Not that the resulting lines are all that straight, but being a mother has taught me to try to identify when perfection is not a useful goal.
+Not that the resulting lines are all that straight, but being a mother has taught me to identify when perfection is not a useful goal.

-While I had shaped the heart pendants, the Little Engineer had made some of his own shapes.
-Mostly the characters from Poppy Cat (he ended up getting me to make some more recognizable versions after I finished my hearts), but we also discovered a small heart mold on one of his Play-Doh toys he could press a ball of clay into to make his own heart pendant.
+The Little Engineer had made some of his own paper clay shapes.
+Mostly, he worked on making the characters from Poppy Cat (he ended up getting me to make some more recognizable versions after I finished my hearts), but we also discovered a small heart mold on one of his Play-Doh toys he could press a ball of clay into to make his own heart pendant.

-He painted them very quickly, more interested in working on Poppy Cat and watching me paint the other animals, but I think they’re lovely, especially the touch of brown on the dark blue pendant I’m apparently getting for my birthday tomorrow.
+He painted them very quickly, more interested in working on Poppy Cat and watching me paint the other animals.
+But I think they’re lovely, especially the touch of brown on the dark blue pendant.
+He was very proud to give it to me for Valentine’s Day and my birthday.

 For the heart pendant I was making for myself, I wanted to add three red cross-stitch Xs along one side.

-I didn’t like these hats quite as much as the first.
-But now he’s been wearing the 2.0 series for so long, it’s become part of his identity as much as the first hat had.
-Especially distinctive are the three red Xs embroidered on the band and again on the brim.
+In the beginning, I didn’t like these hats quite as much as the first one.
+But now he’s been wearing the 2.0 series for so long, it’s become part of his identity even more than the first hat had, especially distinctive are the three red Xs embroidered on the band and again on the brim.
 So I decided to make my engineer heart with three red Xs as well, so that it would really remind me of my own engineer.

 I made a few different designs as well.
 I wanted to try a few different colors for the blue stripes, and then I got creative with a Thomas heart and a heart with blue tracks running all over it.
 I think if I wanted to do the railroad tracks again, I would find a very fine point pen to draw them with instead, because my best attempt is still hard to make out.